If you are a new student to LLCC, visit our Earning a Credit Degree or Certificate page first to learn more about these general steps to enrollment.

 Admission and program requirements are subject to change.

-- HS transcript with proof of graduation or GED certificate on file in Admissions & Records Office
+- Submit high school transcripts with proof of graduation or GED certificate to LLCC Admission/Records/Registration.

-- Cumulative GPA of 2.5 or better for all previous college courses
+- Have a cumulative GPA of 2.5 or better for all previous college courses.

-- Submit the Medical Coding Specialist program application
+- Submit a Medical Coding Specialist program application.

 Medical coding courses once admitted